johnatia/People-Counter-Device/README.md

 So to get back into Active Mode send string = "/10"

 It will start to transfer simple frame consists some numbers which corresponds Front Zone Distance, Back Zone Distance, Threshold, People Count, ToF Signal Rate, the frame will start with /* and end by */ it can be graphed using Serial Studio.

-By sending "/10" again That will stop sending the frame but the Active Mode will remain working. to read the previous data you can send the following string = "/11"
+By sending "/10" again That will stop sending the frame but the Active Mode will remain working.

+To read the previous saved configurations you saved on EEPROM send string = "/11"

 ## Over the Air
 You can upload new firmware to the device.